dmind-gmbh/extension-cookieman/README.md

 })()
 </pre>

-You could of course let your server handle that, too (in PHP, TypoScript, e.g.) but this is IMHO overkill.
+You could of course let your server handle that, too (in PHP, TypoScript, e.g.) but this is IMHO overkill and should only be necessary for edge cases.

 ## Requirements

 * If you reimplement your own theme, it has no requirements at all
-* the example HTML templates are based on Bootstrap 3
+* for the example HTML templates
+  * Bootstrap 3 CSS
-* they use Bootstrap 3 JavaScript for *collapse*s and *modal*s
+  * Bootstrap 3 JavaScript for *collapse*s and *modal*s
   * jQuery

-### Using with another framework

-Apart from adapting the HTML and CSS you should reimplement the opening and closing of modals in cookieman.js.

 ## Integration

 Include the TypoScript and adjust the constants.

-It should get loaded on every page.
-If it does not pop up although expected check for errors in a JavaScript console with `cookieman.show()`.
+It should get loaded automatically on every (except imprint and data protection declaration) page.
+If it does not, check for errors in a JavaScript console when calling `cookieman.show()` manually.

+### Create a new theme
-Copy the Themes/ folder to your site package and adapt the HTML/CSS/JS.
+Copy the EXT:cookieman/Resources/ folder to your site package extension and set the `plugin.tx_cookieman.settings.resourcesBasePath` TypoScript constant.
+Choose a theme name, set it in the constant `plugin.tx_cookieman.settings.theme` and rename the example folders (e.g. bootstrap3-banner) to your name.

+Adapt the HTML/CSS/JS as needed.
 These elements control the functionality:
-* *&lt;\* data-cookieman-save&gt;* - save and close
+* <code>&lt;\* data-cookieman-save&gt;</code> - save and close
-* *&lt;\* data-cookieman-accept-all&gt;* - accept all
+* <code>&lt;\* data-cookieman-accept-all&gt;</code> - accept all
-* *&lt;form data-cookieman-form&gt;* - the form that contains all checkboxes
+* <code>&lt;form data-cookieman-form&gt;</code> - the form that contains all checkboxes
-* change the checkboxes' name="" to a value that you expect to find in the CookieConsent when the user consented
+* change the checkboxes' <code>name="..."</code> to a value that you expect to find in the CookieConsent when the user consented (in the examples only one group called "marketing" is included)

-Reimplement the methods cookieman.show() and cookieman.hide() (see examples).
+If you are working a non-Bootstrap environment, you will have to reimplement the methods cookieman.show() and cookieman.hide() (see the example code in `JavaScript/cookieman-theme.js`).

 ## API